runeanielsen/typesense-clj/README.md

 # Documents

-This section describes how to use the document part of Typesense-clj.

-Further documentation regarding the query-parameters can be found [here.](https://typesense.org/docs/0.21.0/api/documents.html)
+This section describes how to use the documents, further information can be found [here.](https://typesense.org/docs/0.21.0/api/documents.html)

 ## Create document